 If, as a tenant, you are a keen gardener, then that’s great, but what happens when there is no time or energy for you to maintain an outside space?
 Even if you love to garden, you can find it can drop further and further down the to-do list.

-To help tenants, we’ve gathered together answers to the questions we are often asked about gardens in a rented property.
+To help tenants, we’ve gathered together answers to the common questions we are asked about gardens in a rented property.

-A: The general rule of thumb and a standard clause in tenancy agreements, is that tenants are expected to keep their garden litter-free, reasonably tidy and not overgrown.
+The general rule of thumb and a standard clause in tenancy agreements is that tenants are expected to keep their garden litter-free, reasonably tidy and not overgrown.

 There are 3 main points to remember

-A: Generally most landlords are ok with this, provided it’s an improvement.
-However, should you wish to change the garden in any way, you MUST get the landlords approval.
+Generally, most landlords are ok with this, provided it’s an improvement.
+However, if you would like to change the garden in any way, you MUST get the landlord’s approval, so always ask.
 This even applies to planting some new flowers.
-The odd plant or 2 may not seem like much but there might be a valid reason why certain plants wouldn’t work for the property.
-Failing to seek the landlord’s permission could result in a charge to the tenant to return the garden to the way it was.
+The odd plant or 2 may not seem like much, but there might be a valid reason why certain plants wouldn’t work for the property.
+Failing to have the landlord’s permission could result in a charge to return the garden to the way it was.

-A: Tenants can have social events in their garden such as summer parties.
-You are responsible though for everything that then goes with that.
+As a tenant, you can have social events in your garden, such as a party.
+You are responsible, though, for everything that then goes with that.
 This makes you responsible for noise, nuisance or damage caused, together with tidying up any mess.
 If a landlord wanted to restrict any activities, it would need to be explicitly written into the tenancy agreement.

 There is no obligation for a landlord to provide garden maintenance equipment.
-The reason being, it can lead to additional risks for both landlord and tenant.
+The reason is, that it can lead to additional risks for both landlord and tenant.